IBM/prompt-declaration-language/docs/tutorial.md

 ##  Model Chaining

-In PDL, we can declaratively chain models together as in the following example:
+In PDL, we can declaratively chain models together as in the following example ([file](../examples/tutorial/model_chaining.yaml)):

 ```
 description: Hello world with model chainings